 It was like going to a baseball game, but rather than peanuts and Cracker Jack, it was pistachios and corn nuts.
 The ramshackle band seemed to be directed by a cymbal player who clapped a relentless rhythm.
 Old men sat attentively, like season-ticket holders who were ready for the routine ritual.

-This summer, with the hottest temperatures in memory, fights were starting at 9 p.m....later than in past years.
-And things are punctual.
-At 9:00 sharp, 500 kilos of angry, disoriented bull charged into the arena.
-Old men sat attentively like season pass-holders, while girls fluttered their fans as if aroused by the prancing men.
-Many Spanish women consider bullfighting sexy.
-They swoon at the dashing matadors who are literally dressed to kill in the traditional tight pants (with their partas nobles — noble parts — generally organized to one side, farthest from the bull").
+Bullfights are punctual, and at 9 o'clock sharp, 500 kilos of angry, disoriented bull charged into the arena.
+Girls fluttered their fans as if aroused by the prancing matadors.
+Many Spanish women consider bullfighting sexy, and swoon at the dashing men literally dressed to kill in the traditional tight pants (with their partes nobles — noble parts — usually organized to one side — or, as locals like to say, "farthest from the bull").

-You're not likely to see much human blood spilled.
-Over the last 200 years of bullfighting in Spain, only a handful of matadors have been killed.
+You're not likely to see much human blood spilled at a Spanish bullfight.
+Over the last 200 years, only a handful of matadors have been killed.
 If a bull does kill a fighter, the next matador comes in to kill the bull.
-Historically, even the bull's mother is killed, since the evil qualities are assumed to have come from the mother.
+(Historically, the bull's mother would also be killed, as she was considered the source of its "evil" qualities.)